IBM/aspera-cli/docs/README.md

 ### Authentication on Server with SSH session

-If SSH is the session protocol (by default, that is, not WSS), then following session authentication methods are supported:
+If SSH is the session protocol (by default, that is, not WSS), then the following session authentication methods are supported:

 - `password`: SSH password
 - `ssh_keys`: SSH keys (Multiple SSH key paths can be provided.)

 If `username` is not provided then the default transfer user `xfer` is used.

-If neither SSH password nor key is provided and a transfer token is provided in transfer spec (option `ts`), then standard SSH bypass key(s) is used.
+If neither SSH password nor key is provided and a transfer token is provided in transfer spec (option `ts`), then the standard SSH bypass keys are used.

 Example: